Today’s post comes from year-round multispecies angler and writer Ashley Rae of SheLovesToFish.com, as she recounts her 2017 trip to Silent Lake.

-I had printed a bathymetric map (found on the Angler’s Atlas website) to view the depths and contour lines on the lake.
+I had printed a bathymetric map to view the depths and contour lines on the lake.
 This would help us determine where to drill our holes.
-The park allows for hand augers only and just one line is permitted per angler.
-The lake trout season is open from January 1 to September 30, and there is a slot size (in 2017).
+The park allows for hand augers only, and just one line is permitted per angler.
+Lake Trout season is open from January 1 to September 30, and there is a slot size (in 2017).
 Be sure to refer to the fishing regulations prior to visiting the park, as changes can occur from year to year.

 The first half of the day was spent covering water and looking for fish.
 Although we drilled holes in water ranging from 12 feet all the way down to 70 feet, it was one location in 40 feet of water that was showing the most activity on my MarCum flasher.
 We had a few fish come racing up to our blade baits and tubes seemingly very interested, but they slunk away after teasing us a bit.
 We decided to stick it out to see if we could convince any of these fish to bite.